Gaussian approximation to the extreme value index estimator of a heavy-tailed distribution under random censoring: Introduction

 In the analysis of lifetime, reliability or insurance data, the observations are usually randomly censored.
 In other words, in many real situations the variable of interest $X$ is not always available.
-An appropriate way to model this matter, is to introduce a non-negative rv $Y,$ called censoring rv, independent of $X$ and then to consider the rv $Z:=\min\left( X,Y\right) $ and the indicator variable $\delta :=\mathbf{1}\left( X\leq Y\right) ,$ which determines whether or not $X$ has been observed.
+An appropriate way to model this matter, is to introduce a non-negative continuous rv $Y,$ called censoring rv, independent of $X$ and then to consider the rv $Z:=\min\left( X,Y\right) $ and the indicator variable $\delta:=\mathbf{1}\left( X\leq Y\right) ,$ which determines whether or not $X$ has been observed.
 The cdf's of $Y$ and $Z$ will be denoted by $G$ and $H$ respectively.
 The analysis of extreme values of randomly censored data is a new research topic to which \cite{ReTo97} made a very brief reference, in Section 6.1, as a first step but with no asymptotic results.
-Considering Hall's model \cite{Hall82}, \cite{BeGDFF07} proposed estimators for the EVI and high quantiles and discussed their asymptotic properties, when the data are censored by a deterministic threshold.
-More recently, \cite{EnFG08} adapted various EVI estimators to the case where data are censored, by a random threshold, and proposed a unified method to establish their asymptotic normality by imposing some assumptions that are rather unusual to the context of extreme value theory.
-The obtained estimators are then used in the estimation of extreme quantiles under random censorship. \cite{GN11} also made a contribution to this field by providing a detailed simulation study and applying the estimation procedures on some survival data sets.
+Considering Hall's model, \cite{BeGDFF07} proposed estimators for the EVI and high quantiles and discussed their asymptotic properties, when the data are censored by a deterministic threshold.
+More recently, \cite{EnFG08} adapted various EVI estimators to the case where data are censored, by a random threshold, and proposed a unified method to establish their asymptotic normality.
+The obtained estimators are then used in the estimation of extreme quantiles under random censorship.
+Moreover, they applied their results on the Australian aids survival data available in the MASS-package of the R software. \cite{GN11} also made a contribution to this field by providing a detailed simulation study and applying the estimation procedures on some survival data sets.
+In the same context, \cite{Worms} presented a new approach, based on Kaplan-Meier integration, to define an estimator for positive tail index and prove its consistency.